 - Creamer, milk, and ice for serving

-- Place coffee grounds in the bottom of a 1-quart mason jar.
+- Place coffee grounds in the bottom of a 2-quart mason jar or pitcher.
 Pour cold water on top and use a spoon to stir to completely combine.
-Screw lid on top of jar and chill cold-brew overnight or at least 16-18 hours.
+Screw lid on top of jar or cover with plastic wrap and chill cold brew overnight or at least 12 hours.

 - Set a cheesecloth or coffee filter over a fine-mesh sieve and place sieve over an empty 1-quart mason jar or pitcher.
 Pour cold brew coffee through strainer, a little bit at a time until all the cold brew coffee is strained.
 Discard grounds.

 - Serve cold brew with creamer/milk, and ice or store in refrigerator up to a week.
 Enjoy!